 What is bipolar disorder?

-Bipolar disorder is a disorder in which your mood can switch between extremes of happiness and depression, with episodes lasting for days or even weeks on end.
+Bipolar disorder is a disorder in which your mood become extremely high or low, with episodes lasting for days or weeks on end.

-It affects 1 in 100 people and tends to begin later in adolescence with symptoms usually starting between the ages of 15 and 19 in young people.
+It affects one in 100 people and tends to begin later in adolescence, with symptoms usually starting between the ages of 15 and 19 in young people.

-Celebrities like Katherine Zeta Jones, Kerry Katona and Stephen Fry have all spoken publicly about bipolar disorder, and show that even if you’re affected by it, with the right treatment you can get on with life and continue doing the things you enjoy.
+Celebrities like Demi Lovato have spoken publicly about bipolar disorder, and show that even if you’re affected by it, with the right treatment you can get on with life and continue doing the things you enjoy.

 The symptoms of bipolar disorder

 The symptoms of bipolar disorder can come and go – they won’t necessarily be present all the time.
-The symptoms to look out for include:
+Symptoms to look out for include:

-- Manic episodes such as taking a lot, racing thoughts, over confidence, increased activity
+- manic episodes, which can involve talking a lot, racing thoughts, over confidence, increased activity

 Just because you experience one or more of these symptoms, it doesn’t mean you’re definitely affected by bipolar disorder.
 It’s important to talk to your GP to get a full diagnosis.